- Solar advice hub

 At a glance

-In this article, we’ll explain how many solar panels you can have before you start dealing with various practical considerations, building regulations and DNO requirements.
+In this guide, we’ll explain how many solar panels you can have before you start dealing with various practical considerations, building regulations and DNO requirements.

-If you’re interested in finding out how much a solar & battery system could save you, answer a few quick questions below and we’ll generate an estimate for you.
+If you’re interested in finding out how much a solar & battery system could save you, answer a few quick questions below and we’ll provide an estimate for you.

 What’s the maximum number of solar panels you can have in the UK?